SlyDevNWS/BI_Projects/README.md

 # BI_Projects

-This is where all of my demonstrable BI Analytics projects live.
-Enjoy!
+This is where all of my BI Analytics projects live.

+Enjoy and feel free to reach out with any questions.

+All the best, Sly